mtlynch/mtlynch.io/content/retrospectives/2022/12/index.md

 - You can create and distribute standalone Debian packages without running your own apt repository.
 - Creating a simple Debian package takes five minutes if you're following the right tutorial.
-- Debian keeps track of which files are associated with which
+- You can [use Docker QEMU](https://github.com/tiny-pilot/janus-debian/blob/e29efc6ee3585cc01a22d1263863ed4f57325080/.circleci/config.yml#L15L63) to build ARM Debian packages from AMD systems.
 - If your package needs to configure another package, the typical way to do it is by adding a file to a configuration directory rather than tinkering with another package's existing file.
   - For example, a TinyPilot Debian package could configure nginx by adding a file to `/etc/nginx/sites-enabled`.